-In the last 5mts, I summarize and work out next steps.
-I always offer a 45-60 mts sample coaching session to enable an experimental decision-making, promise to email a couple of videos on a typical coaching process for better clarity, commit to share the ICF code of ethics to help build the initial trust and confidence of the client and finally address any gaps in the overall understanding of what the next few weeks and months will be all about.
+In the last 5mts, I summarize and worked out the next steps.
+I always offer a 45-60 mts sample coaching session to enable experimental decision-making, promise to email a couple of videos on a typical coaching process for better clarity, and commit to sharing the ICF code of ethics to help build the initial trust and confidence of the client and finally address any gaps in the overall understanding of what the next few weeks and months will be all about.

 STEP 5) ENSURING ALIGNMENT

 I invite the client to share their expectations from the coaching journey and how exactly are they willing to move forward in their process of self-discovery and self-development.
 I also seek an understanding of how aligned is the client with their HR and their reporting manager on the objective of this intensive exercise.
 A few times, I see a gap in the alignment within the sponsor company.
 It is then that I make it a point to connect back with HR and the reporting manager to make sure that they connect up to ensure that all of them, especially the prospective client, are on the same page on the specific reason for the coaching intervention, expectations as a leadership coach in India and the expected outcome!

 This 5-step process seems to work very well for me.
 And works for my clients as well because the ensuing coaching sessions, post this chemistry session, have always been intimate and very trusting?